tudorscanner/slate/source/includes/_hotels.md

 The API expects the header:

 - **x-user-agent**: Required.
 Indicates which is the device related to the client.
-The format for that header is device;B2B, where:
+The format for that header is device;B2B, where device can be:
-    - device can be: - T for tablet
+	- T for tablet
 	- D for desktop
 	- M for mobile
 	- N if you are not able to detect the device type

-    - For example: M;B2B
+For example:

+`x-user-agent: M;B2B`

 ## Use flow